ayantuladhar1/Core-Python/python_collections/python_list.md

 When we say that lists are ordered, it means that the items have a defined order, and that order will not change.
 The list is changeable, meaning that we can change, add, and remove items in a list after it has been created.

-Lists allow duplicate values:
+# Lists allow duplicate values
 ```python
 thislist = ["apple", "banana", "cherry", "apple", "cherry"]
 print(thislist)
 ```
 <img width="519" height="36" alt="image" src="https://github.com/user-attachments/assets/858299c5-47c1-4911-a785-eb21c440b544" />

-To determine how many items a list has, use the len() function:
+# To determine how many items a list has, use the len() function
 Print the number of items in the list:
 ```python
 thislist = ["apple", "banana", "cherry"]